Audience Top

 Equipment Top

 The Alberta International Band Festival provides provides a limited amount of equipment on stage and in clinic room.
-Please read through Equipment List Provided By The Festival to confirm what you will have access to.
+Please read through the equipment list below to confirm what you will have access to.

 Equipment NOT provided by the Festival: